 - Studies to determine market potential

 - Assistance with applications for patents and other forms of Intellectual Property (IP) protection

 - Marketing inventions

 - Negotiating licensing agreements

 Services are free to members of the Ryerson community whose invention arose out of University research.
 If Ryerson decides that your technology is one that we would like to be involved in marketing, we will even cover the cost of protecting and marketing it.
 All we ask in return is to share in the benefits down the road if the technology is successful.
 You always have the option of pursuing commercialization on your own, in which case you are responsible for any fees that are incurred.
-Please note that even if you decide to do this, Ryerson policy still requires that you file an invention disclosure with OVPRI.
-To file, please use the invention disclosure form (doc).
+Please note that even if you decide to do this, Ryerson policy still requires that you file an invention disclosure with the OVPRI.
+To file, please use the word fileinvention disclosure form, opens in new window.

-For more information regarding Technology Transfer or IP-related issues, please contact Jennifer MacInnis, Senior Director, Applied Research and Commercialization, and Legal Counsel at email@example.com
+For more information regarding Technology Transfer or IP-related issues, please contact Suraj Shah, Research Contracts Officer at firstname.lastname@example.org.

 There are five main categories of Intellectual Property (IP) protection available to researchers: patents, copyrights, trademarks, industrial designs, and integrated circuit topographies.
 The following information describes what type(s) of IP can be protected by each category: